mvolkmann/blog/src/smalltalk.md

 - Modify the code template to define the new method.
 - Save by pressing cmd-s (Accept).

+To move a method from the class side to the instance side or vice-versa, right-click the method name in the fourth panel and select refactorings...move to instance/class methods.

 To delete a method from a class, select it and press cmd-x (Remove it).
 Then select "Remove it" or "Remove, then browse senders".